radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 **Assumption:** The Flux and ArgoCD controllers can be made aware of the originally checked in Radius resource definitions and can appropriately apply patches to the Kubernetes cluster without conflicts.
 We will need to test this to ensure that it works as expected.

-**Assumption:** Patch configurations can be built into the Radius resource defintion schemas and can be applied by Flux and ArgoCD controllers.
+**Assumption:** Patch configurations can be built into the Radius resource definition schemas and can be applied by Flux and ArgoCD controllers.
 We will need to test this to ensure that it works as expected.

 ## Current state
 <!-- If we already have some ongoing investment in this area, summarize the current state and point to any relevant documents. -->
 N/A

+## Notes

+### July 9, 2024
+- DONE: More specifics on the value of GitOps as well as limitations to Kubernetes
+- DONE: Clarify that can use GitOps to manage other Environment objects outside of Recipes
+- DONE: Move dashboard features to out of scope
+- DONE: Add resource deletion feature to Scenario 2
+- DONE Clarify the scope of gitops: it doesn't manage the CI (e.g. image build and app containerization) but it does manage the CD (e.g. deployment of the app to the cluster)
+- DONE: Track disaster recovery scenarios as a separate feature request: DONE - https://github.com/radius-project/radius/issues/7732